 This is the heart of the community and center of civic activities.
 In addition to governmental uses, it includes a mix of retail, restaurant, service, office, and civic uses.
 A variety of residential housing types complement the nonresidential uses and ensure a vibrant center with a 24/7 population.
-The mix of uses can be horizontal as well as vertical where a change in use can occur between floors of the same building.
-Buildings of two or more stories are common, and connected streets include short block lengths and pedestrian facilities.
-Open space is integrated in the form of plazas and formal greens.
+The mix of uses can be horizontal or vertical, with changes between floors of the same building.
+Buildings of two or more stories are common, and streets feature short block lengths and pedestrian facilities.
+Open spaces include plazas and formal greens.